LaunchCodeEducation/java-web-dev-curriculum/content/unit-testing/exercises/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-Work on these exercises in the IntelliJ `java-web-dev-projects` project.
+Work on these exercises in the IntelliJ `car-exercises` project in `java-web-dev-projects/unit-testing/exercises`.
 You will update your `CarTest.java` file by adding more test cases.

 ## `testGasTankAfterDriving()`